swyxio/HNX/README.markdown

 - displays the latest links from Y Combinator's [Hacker News](https://news.ycombinator.com)
 - Offers a link for submitting the url of the current tab.
+- shows previous results when submitting in case someone recently submitted

+## Usage instructions

+This extension has not yet been published.
+To use this you'll have to:

+- clone this repo
+- open `chrome://extensions/` and enable Developer mode
+- "Load unpacked" and open the folder that contains this repo

+enjoy!

+## See also

+My other fave extension: https://github.com/sw-yx/Twitter-Links-beta

 ## Acknowledgements